-- 4.1 This award covers employers throughout Australia in the sugar industry and their employees who are covered by the classifications in this award. - 4.2 In this award sugar industry means the following: - (a) sugar cane farming operations including the operations of contractors performing general farm work, cane harvesting and haul out work and farm management; cane testing; pest and disease control, advisory and research operations of Cane Protection and Productivity Boards local productivity boards and the Bureau of Sugar Experiment Stations Sugar Industry Research Australia; - (b) sugar milling including the following operations of the sugar miller: cane railway construction, maintenance, repair and operation; factory maintenance, repair and operation; raw sugar refining at a sugar mill; by-product manufacture and processing at a sugar mill; and packaging operations performed at a sugar mill; - (c) refining raw sugar at sugar refineries and those refineries' packaging operations; - (d) distilling sugar by-products for industrial purposes and packaging work in a distilling operation directly linked to a sugar mill; - (e) bulk (packed or loose) receival, storage, outloading and ship loading at the industry's bulk terminals, including handling incidental commodities or material; and - (f) the generation and/or transmission of power and/or steam that is ancillary or incidental to the employer's activities in clauses 4.2(b) to (d) (albeit that excess power may be sold into the grid).
+- 4.1 This award covers employers throughout Australia in the sugar industry and their employees who are covered by the classifications in this award. - 4.2 In this award sugar industry means the following: - (a) sugar cane farming operations including the operations of contractors performing general farm work, cane harvesting and haul out work and farm management; cane testing; pest and disease control, advisory and research operations of local productivity boards and Sugar Industry Research Australia; - (b) sugar milling including the following operations of the sugar miller: cane railway construction, maintenance, repair and operation; factory maintenance, repair and operation; raw sugar refining at a sugar mill; by-product manufacture and processing at a sugar mill; and packaging operations performed at a sugar mill; - (c) refining raw sugar at sugar refineries and those refineries' packaging operations; - (d) distilling sugar by-products for industrial purposes and packaging work in a distilling operation directly linked to a sugar mill; - (e) bulk (packed or loose) receival, storage, outloading and ship loading at the industry's bulk terminals, including handling incidental commodities or material; and - (f) the generation and/or transmission of power and/or steam that is ancillary or incidental to the employer's activities in clauses 4.2(b) to (d) (albeit that excess power may be sold into the grid). - 4.3 Where a sugar industry employer is also engaged in another industry not covered by this award the employees of that employer in the other industry will be covered by the industry award of that other industry. - 4.4 This award covers any employer which supplies labour on an on-hire basis in the industry set out in clauses 4.1 and 4.2 in respect of on-hire employees in classifications covered by this award, and those on-hire employees, while engaged in the performance of work for a business in that industry.
+This subclause operates subject to the exclusions from coverage in this award.